Choosing a magnet for magnet fishing!

 You can get square ones but I don’t know many people who have tried them out.

-There are a few big players to look out for when buying the best magnets for magnet fishing.
+There are a few big players to look out for when buying a magnet or a magnet fishing kit.
+These are the most popular for a reason.

 Uolor, Brute Magnetics, Wukong, HHOOMY, Aitsite, First4magnets and Mutuactor.